HuynhTran112/stm32f7-baremetal-tft-sdhc/README.md

 * **Read-only filesystem:** `disk_write()` always returns `RES_WRPRT` — this build is playback-only by design, no write path is implemented.
 * **No DMA for SD transfers:** `SDMMC_ReadMultiBlocks()` polls `SDMMC1->STA`/`FIFO` from the CPU in a tight loop rather than using a DMA channel; the ~18 MB/s figure reflects this polled path, not a DMA-driven one.
+* **Stale in-code comment:** the line right above the 4-bit clock switch in `sdmmc.c` is labeled "Nâng xung nhịp lên 24 MHz" but the register value it writes sets `BYPASS=1`, which actually runs the bus at the full 48 MHz `PLL48CLK` — the comment text just wasn't updated after the bypass optimization was added.
+Worth a quick fix in the source so the next reader isn't misled the way this README briefly was.
 * **DMA2D is UI-only, not video-path:** Decoded frame bytes go straight from `f_read()` into the SDRAM back buffer; DMA2D currently accelerates only the solid-color menu/splash/overlay graphics, and its fill/copy calls are blocking (CPU waits on `DMA2D_ISR_TCIF`) rather than fire-and-forget.
 * **D-Cache is not enabled:** `CPU_Cache_Enable()` exists in `sys_clock.c` but is currently commented out, so no MPU non-cacheable region or `SCB_InvalidateDCache_by_Addr` calls are needed or present yet — cache-coherency handling is a planned addition, not a shipped feature.
 * **Fixed-format input:** frames must already be pre-converted to raw 480×272 RGB565 at the target frame rate; there is no on-device video decoding.